martinvancura/CLItoris/README.md

 ### CLItoris - Light weight framework to perform CLI tasks in PHP

-This library help gives a structure to command line tasks in your project.
-The main features of the library are:
+This library help with a structure of command line tasks in your project.
+It also allows you to print colored and formatted messages to terminal output. **Enjoy simplicity!**

 Features
 --------
- * Routing task
+ * Routing and executing your CLI tasks
+ * Parsing given arguments to stdClass
+ * Tools for colored and formatted text output to terminal

 Setup
 -----